tfitzpat/accellera-style-guide/ieee/annex-a.md

 ---
 title: "Annex A. Guidelines and best practices for the creation and maintenance of IEEE standards terms and definitions"
+style: annex
 ---

-# Annex A. Guidelines and best practices for the creation and maintenance of IEEE standards terms and definitions
+# Annex A. **(normative)** Guidelines and best practices for the creation and maintenance of IEEE standards terms and definitions

-(normative)
+## A.1 The IEEE Standards Dictionary Online

 All terms defined in approved IEEE standards are automatically included in the *IEEE Standards Dictionary Online*, which is updated on a regular basis.